reedable/Reedable/README.md

 Reedable Chrome Extension depends on the following third-party libraries, which may come under their own licenses.
-Reedable Chrome Extension's licensing terms and agreements do not override those of the third-party library licenses.
+Reedable Chrome Extension's licensing terms and conditions do not override those of the third-party library licenses.

 What this means is that: Above all, do not be an asshole.
 Be respectful.
 Someone wasted their time, so you do not have to.